-The arrival of the Dominican Sisters in Elgin thrilled many across the diocese and beyond, even before they actually came.
-The enthusiasm and great expectations were unnaturally high.
-Half a year later, there’s still a great deal of admiration and gratitude around them.
-It seems they have provided a breath of spiritual fresh air to our communities.
-Perhaps we are so enthusiastic about them because their arrival and presence are at odds with the trend we’ve been seeing for the last 30 years; the trend of monasteries and convents emptying and ageing, then closing down and being sold or abandoned; the trend of merging parishes served by fewer and fewer priests, with their average age worryingly high.
-So, it is great to see a group of young nuns enthusiastically involved in active pastoral work; I hope it’s similarly good to see a few young priests quietly coming to our diocese and working in parishes all over the place.
+Over the last few years, we’ve seen the arrival of various religious communities in our diocese.
+The most recent are the Apostolic Sisters of St John who now live as a small community in Aberdeen.
+Such arrivals thrill many across the diocese; the enthusiasm and great expectations are unnaturally high.
+Perhaps we are so enthusiastic about these newcomers because their arrival and presence are at odds with the trend we’ve been seeing for the last 30 years; the trend of monasteries and convents emptying and ageing, then closing down and being sold or abandoned; the trend of merging parishes served by fewer and fewer priests, with their average age worryingly high.

 Today’s feast of the Presentation of the Lord is traditionally a Day for Consecrated Life, when we remember members of religious orders and when we pray for new vocations to this particular way of life.
 I think it’s also a very good reason to consider carefully some implications of the religious consecrated life.

 All those people serving us as priests, monks and nuns were born as someone’s sons and daughters, brothers and sisters.
 They were brought up by their parents.
-They went to schools and colleges.
+They went to schools, colleges and universities.
 At some point in their lives, they discovered their vocation to a life completely consecrated to God within the Catholic Church.
 They followed that vocation, leaving behind their families and friends, to live and work sometimes thousands of miles from them.
-There are whole life stories behind the presence of those taken by us for granted.
+There are whole life stories behind the presence of those taken for granted by us.